Bearing Calculator

 🛰️ Modern Surveying: GPS + Traditional Bearings

-Today's surveyors use Real-Time Kinematic (RTK) GPS achieving centimeter accuracy, but they still calculate and verify bearings using total stations (electronic theodolites).
+Today's surveyors use Real-Time Kinematic (RTK) GPS achieving centimeter accuracy following NGA (National Geospatial-Intelligence Agency) standards, but they still calculate and verify bearings using total stations (electronic theodolites) per NSPS best practices.
 Why?
 GPS gives you coordinates; clients and legal descriptions require bearings and distances.
 Every property deed in North America uses bearings like "N 45°30'15" E" rather than coordinate pairs.
-Surveyors must convert between GPS coordinates and bearing/distance format constantly.
+Surveyors must convert between GPS coordinates and bearing/distance format constantly using our Coordinate Converter.

 Geographic Midpoint: Finding the Center Point Between Two Locations

-The geographic midpoint is the point exactly halfway between two coordinates on Earth's surface, calculated along the great-circle path.
-Unlike simple arithmetic averaging of coordinates (which only works for short distances on flat terrain), true midpoint calculation accounts for Earth's spherical geometry.
+The geographic midpoint is the point exactly halfway between two coordinates on Earth's surface, calculated along the great-circle path using spherical trigonometry.
+Unlike simple arithmetic averaging of coordinates (which only works for short distances on flat terrain), true midpoint calculation accounts for Earth's spherical geometry as defined by geodetic principles.
 This is essential for meeting point selection, emergency rendezvous locations, waypoint navigation, and equitable boundary determination.
 Our calculator computes the precise spherical midpoint using the same WGS84 datum as GPS systems.
+Find meeting points with our dedicated Midpoint Calculator.

 Why Midpoint Calculations Matter